shenjiyuan123/Adaptive_Recovery/README.md

 - `verify_unlearn`: Whether use the MIA or backdoor to verify the unlearning effectiveness.
 - `num_clients`: The total number of clients.
 - `unlearn_clients_number`: The targeted client number.
+- `select_round_ratio`: The ratio of total round number selected in each time window.
+- `select_client_ratio`: The ratio of total client number selected for each selected model.

     For more detailed parameters setting, you can check the `FedMoss.py`.